Skip to main content

 • Modernise teaching and training content and pedagogies.

-• Upgrade trainer and teacher skills and their qualifications.
+• Upgrade trainer’s and teacher’s skills and their qualifications.

-• Cooperation and co-creation between education and industry.
+• Foster cooperation and co-creation between education and industry.

-• Upskill and reskill the labour force, introducing co-skilling via peers and mentors.
+• Upskill and reskill the labour force, introducing co-skilling via peers and mentors and focusing on internships.

 • Stimulate employers’ responsibility and activities to train workers towards both personal and professional growth.